Posted in Pennsylvania

 Maybe Kanye’s baby, North West, should make a visit to North East.

-Paint, PA is located near Johnstown.
+Paint, Pennsylvania, is located near Johnstown.

 23. Red Lion

 Red Lion is named after a local tavern.
+Imagine being such a legendary bar that the entire town is named after you.

 24. Scalp Level